 - If you have overspent and regret it, you can cancel or return items so you get the money back.

-Mental health charity Mind has a comprehensive list of coping strategies for those who suffer with poor mental wellbeing, to help you help yourself.
+The mental health charity Mind has a comprehensive list of coping strategies for those who suffer with poor mental wellbeing, to help you help yourself.

 Where you can get free debt help